t3n/react-packages/README.md

 :warning:

-This will however **NOT** create bundles for all packages, so before committing changes, you should **ALWAYS** run `npm run build` to build all packages and prepare for releasing
+Before committing changes, you should **ALWAYS** run `npm run build` to generate all types correctly.

 ### Tests